jlbyh2o/hudu-mcp/README.md

 2. Restart Claude Desktop

 3. You can now ask Claude to:

+**Company Management:**
-   - "Show me all companies in HUDU"
+- "Show me all companies in our HUDU instance"
+- "Find companies in New York with phone numbers containing '555'"
+- "Search for companies with website containing 'tech.com'"
+- "Get company details for Acme Corp"

+**Knowledge Base:**
+- "Search for articles about 'network configuration'"
+- "Find draft articles updated in the last week"
-   - "Find articles about network configuration for company ID 123"
+- "Show me shared articles for company ID 123"
-   - "Get details for company 'Acme Corp'"
+- "Get the article with ID 456"

+**Asset Management:**
-   - "List all assets for company ID 456"
+- "Show me all assets for company ID 789"
+- "Find assets with serial number containing 'ABC123'"
+- "Search for archived network equipment assets"
+- "Get asset layout definitions for servers"

+**User & Activity Management:**
+- "Show me all active users in the system"
+- "Find activity logs for user john@company.com from last month"
+- "Search for login activities in the past week"

+**Network & Procedures:**
+- "List all documented network configurations"
+- "Find procedures related to backup processes"
+- "Show me folder structure for IT documentation"

 ## API Integration